 Valois’ was established in 1934 and has been a community icon in the town of Mattawa and a true “Northern Tradition” ever since.
-Join the many vacationers who make Valois their regular meal stop on their way through Ontario’s North and rest here on the shores of the Magnificent Ottawa River in one of our 42 rooms and two seasonal cottages.
+Join the many vacationers who make Valois their regular meal stop on their way through Ontario’s North.
+Rest here on the shores of the magnificent Ottawa River in one of our 42 rooms and two seasonal cottages.
 We are open year round and the staff and management of Valois’ look forward to greeting you.

-Without straining your traveling budget, you will always enjoy a wonderful meal at Valois.
+You can always enjoy a wonderful meal at Valois without straining your travel budget.
 If it’s just you or the entire family, there is room for all your hungry bellies.
 We specialize in mouth-watering “Home-Style” cooking.
 Whether you are looking for a scrumptious breakfast, lunch or dinner, Valois’ is sure to please everyone.
 Exquisite views of the Ottawa river and Laurentian Mountains will add the right ambiance you are looking for.
 And we are fully licensed under the L.L.B.O.

 Plenty to do!

 When you want to enjoy the outdoors on the water, a boat launch and docks are available at no charge for our motel guests.
 There is fantastic fishing and outstanding scenery on the Ottawa River.
 The groomed OFSC snowmobile “A”-trails are located right across the street.
 You can also bring your ATV’s and enjoy a big meal after playing for the day on our incredible trail system!
 The VMUTS (Voyageur Multi Use Trail System) is also accessible right from our property.
+Mattawa is the outdoor adventurer’s dream.
 Please feel free to browse our site to see what Valois has available to you.

 By the way, it’s pronounced “Val-Wawz” just in case you were wondering.
 The name comes from Arthur Valois who established our tradition back in 1934.
 You can read more on our history here.